bollu/bollu.github.io/declarative/index.md

 As hinted above, since our specification of the animation was entirely declarative, it can't really "do anything else" like manipulate the DOM.
 This gives us fantastic debugging and editing capabilities.
-As it's "just" a mathemtical
+As it's "just" a mathematical
 function:

 ```
 anim_circle: (t:Time) -> (cx: float, cr: float)
 ```

-we can easily swap it (by pasting the code above), poke it (by calling `anim_circle(0.5)`), and in general deal with is as a **unit of thought**.
+We can easily swap it (by pasting the code above), poke it (by calling `anim_circle(0.5)`), and in general deal with is as a **unit of thought**.
 It has no unpleasant interactions with the rest of the world.